Tennis-Barty stunned by the Brady qualifier in straight sets in Brisbane - The Media Times

-US qualifier Jennifer Brady claimed the first 10th victory of her career with a 6-4 6-6 (4) upset directly deciding victory over world number one Ash Barty on Thursday to advance to the Brisbane International quarterfinals.
+World number one Ash Barty suffered a surprise 6-4 7-6 (4) loss Thursday to American qualifier Jennifer Brady, who claimed the first top-10 victory of her career to advance to the Brisbane International quarterfinals.

 As he toured the Pat Rafter Arena at the Queensland Tennis Center after completing the ATP Cup group stage, Brady had to contend with not only the top Australian seed, who was given a pie for the final-16 , but also a loud crowd at home.